 (*Does not apply in conjunction with any other special deal or offer,

-Only for first or second class in the course, new clients only)
+Only for first or second class in the course, not valid for workshops, new clients only)

 On our website you will find information about the services we offer including:

 •Weekly dance classes

 •Dance Immersion Workshops

 •Social dance events

 •Latin themed Christmas parties

 We are based in Wellington, New Zealand

 Dance is so important in the world.
 It needs no language.
 Our bodies speak a language of their own -Ibrahim Farrah